coderkol95/mlflow-k8s-fargate/README.md

     ]
 }
 ```
-4. Generate Access key and Secret Access key from the Security credentials section
+b.
+Generate Access key and Secret Access key from the Security credentials section
-5. Add them to the .env file as below
+c.
+Add them to the .env file as below
 ```
 AK="<access key>"
 SK="<secret access key>"
 ```
+5. Build a docker image from the Dockerfile with `docker build . -t mlops-webapp:3`

+# Different options of running

+## 1. Running the flask app locally
+ a.
+Go the the root of the project directory and run ``
+ b.
+Go to localhost:5001

+## 2. Running through Docker locally
+ a. `docker run -p 5001:5001 mlops-webapp:3`
+ b.
+Go to localhost:5001

+## 3. Running through Kubernetes via Docker desktop

+a. `kubectl apply -f k8s-deployment.yaml` -> This contains deployment, service and ingress manifests
+b.
+Either do port forwarding `kubectl port-forward service/mlops-service 8080:80` or install ingress controller via `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.8.2/deploy/static/provider/cloud/deploy.yaml` and run `kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission` followed by `kubectl get ingress`; then you will see the external IP.

+# Cleanup of resources in case of K8s

+`kubectl delete deploy,service,ingress -l  app=mlops`

 # About the author